neogeographica/mythdeck/deck_config/camera_and_time.rst

 Game Speed
 ~~~~~~~~~~

   |view| (upper left menu button) to reduce the game speed by one step.
-Holding this button (instead of just pressing it) "resets" the game speed -- in singleplayer, this means that game speed goes back to normal, while in film replay it means that time stops.
+Holding this button instead of just pressing it will "reset" the game speed (see below).

   |l2| |plus| |view| to increase the game speed by one step.
 Holding this combo sets game speed to max.

   |menu| to pause and resume the game.

+The speed "reset" mentioned above behaves differently depending on the current game speed.
+If the game speed is currently slower than normal, "reset" will stop time.
+If the game speed is currently faster than normal, "reset" will bring it down to normal speed.

 |